robertdebock/learn-terraform/ADVANCED/multiple-resources.md

 ## Explanation

 Sometimes you need to build infrastructure on more than 1 provider.

-Maybe you've got resources running on Azure and would like to add Cloudflare as a CDN.
+- Azure: Maybe you've got resources running on Azure and would like to add Cloudflare as a CDN.
+- GCP: You can combine GCP resources with Docker running locally.

 Terraform can deal with multiple providers and basically becomes an [orchestrator](https://en.wikipedia.org/wiki/Orchestration_(computing)).